-Lymecycline can be taken by adults and children over the age of 12 years.
+Lymecycline can be taken by most adults and children over the age of 12.

-Lymecycline isn't suitable for some people.
+Lymecycline is not suitable for some people.
 To make sure this medicine is safe for you, tell your doctor if you:

 - have kidney problems